h4cktivist/h4cktivist/README.md

 <h4>

-Well, I'm beginner backend developer.
+Well, I'm a beginner backend developer.

-I'm currenty work with such frameworks as Django, Flask and a little ExpressJS.
-With my projects I often use SQLite3, PostgreSQL and not so often MongoDB databases.
-Can deploy website on Heroku or other hosting, also handle with Docker.
+I'm currently working with such frameworks as Django, Flask, and a little ExpressJS.
+With my projects, I often use SQLite3, PostgreSQL, and not so often MongoDB databases.
+Can deploy website on Heroku or another hosting, also handle with Docker.

 You can watch some of my projects below.
-Also you can visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)
+Also, you can visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)

 ![GIF with cat to attract attention](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)